10 Ingredient Red Potato and Corn soup are oh so easy and really really delicious. Can’t beat savory, smooth, silky, and sensational!

 - Quarter potatoes, place in a bowl drizzle olive oil over potatoes and stir.
 Place red potatoes on a baking sheet lined with foil or parchment paper.
 Roast for 20 minutes.

-- In dutch oven melt vegan butter, add in onions cook until translucent.
+- In a dutch oven melt vegan butter, add in onions cook until translucent.
 Stir in garlic, broth, potatoes, and thyme.
 Bring to a boil.
 Reduce heat to a simmer for 30 minutes.

 - Ladle into bowls, sprinkle with fresh thyme and serve.